Racism in association football: Chile

 Emilio Rentería, of Colombian-Venezuelan origin was forced off the field crying due to extreme racial abuse during a game played in the Chilean league.
 After scoring a goal against the opposing team, Renteria celebrated on the side of the pitch.
 After this the crowd began to chant numerous racist slurs forcing him to leave the game.
 Chilean senator later apologized to Renteria and made a joint effort to grow awareness for the problem in Chile.

 Ecuador

 In the 2006 World Cup held in Germany, The Ecuadorian team was the target of racism by an Argentinian commentator.
 The commentator was said to have commented on the color of the Ecuadorians' dark skin.
-After this statement, the commentator continued, saying that the Ecuadorians were not real Ecuadorians, and were from Nigeria.
+After this statement, the commentator continued, saying that the Ecuadorian team were not real Ecuadorians, and were from Nigeria.
 His comments started an uproar in Ecuador over national identity.

+Paraguay

+Club Olimpia fans have been caught on camera uttering the word "monkey" at opposing Brazilian players Gabriel Barbosa and Gabriel Batista at a Copa Liberatadores quarterfinals match against Flamengo in 2021.
+Olimpia has been fined for the incident.

 Peru

 Jhoel Herrera a player for Real Garcilaso of the Peruvian first division brought family to his opponent's home stadium to celebrate mother's day.
 Herrera endured 90 minutes of racist verbal abuse from the opposing fans and players while the ref seemed to not react.
 At the end of the game, Herrera's mother was caught on tape being physically abused by the racist opposing team's fans.

+Universitario of Lima insulted the fans and players of Corinthians (Brazil) by making monkey gestures in match of the Conmebol Copa Sudamericana in 2023, and against Botafogo in a match of the Conmebol Copa Libertadores in 2024.
+Universitario is not new in racist displayings, Universitario fans and Jean Ferrari while playing for Sporting Cristal in 2001 made monkey gestures against Alianza Lima fans, he continuously made fun of Black players and supporters of Alianza Lima (a club known as the antiracist club).

+Uruguay

+In June 2024, Uruguayan player Rodrigo Bentancur apologised for saying all Korean people looked the same whilst talking about Tottenham teammate Son Heung-min.
+Bentancur was later charged by the English Football Association for his comments, receiving a 7-match ban and a £100,000 fine.
+Tottenham appealed the ban, whilst manager Ange Postecoglou defended Bentancur, desiring the incident as a "mistake".
+The appeal was unsuccessful.
+The BBC stated that the incident was an example of increasing racism against East and South East Asians in football.